Louis Riel: Historiography

 Historians have debated the Riel case so often and so passionately that he is the most written-about person in Canadian history.
 Interpretations have varied dramatically over time.
 The first amateur English language histories hailed the triumph of civilization, represented by English-speaking Protestants, over savagery represented by the half-breed Métis who were Catholic and spoke French.
 Riel was portrayed as an insane traitor and an obstacle to the expansion of Canada to the West.

 By the mid-20th century academic historians had dropped the theme of savagery versus civilization, deemphasized the Métis, and focused on Riel, presenting his execution as a major cause of the bitter division in Canada along ethnocultural and geographical lines of religion and language.
 W. L. Morton says of the execution that it "convulsed the course of national politics for the next decade": it was well received in Ontario, particularly among Orangemen, but francophone Quebec defended Riel as "the symbol, indeed as a hero of his race".
 Morton concluded that some of Riel's positions were defensible, but that "they did not present a program of practical substance which the government might have granted without betrayal of its responsibilities".
 J. M. Bumsted in 2000 said that for Manitoba historian James Jackson, the shooting of Scott—"perhaps the result of Riel's incipient madness—was the great blemish on Riel's achievement, depriving him of his proper role as the father of Manitoba."

 The Catholic clergy had originally supported the Métis, but reversed themselves when they realized that Riel was leading a heretical movement.
-They made sure that he was not honored as a martyr.
+They made sure that he was not honoured as a martyr.
 However the clergy lost their influence during the Quiet Revolution, and activists in Quebec found in Riel the perfect hero, with the image now of a freedom fighter who stood up for his people against an oppressive government in the face of widespread racist bigotry.
 He was made a folk hero by Métis, French Canadian and other Canadian minorities.
 Activists who espoused violence embraced his image; in the 1960s, the Quebec terrorist group, the Front de libération du Québec adopted the name "Louis Riel" for one of its terrorist cells.